PlatONnetwork/platon.py/docs/examples.rst

     w3.enable_unstable_package_management_api()

     # Then we need to set the registry address that we want to use.
-    # This should be an ENS address, but can also be a checksummed contract address.
+    # This should be an ENS address, but can also be a bech32 contract address.
-    w3.pm.set_registry("ens.snakecharmers.eth")
+    w3.pm.set_registry("ens.snakecharmers.platon")

     # This generates a Package instance of the target ethPM package.
     ens_package = w3.pm.get_package("ethregistrar", "3.0.0")